Microsoft/azure-docs.pt-pt/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="join-a-domain-windows-only"></a>Aderir a um domínio (apenas Windows)

-Se a implementação do Azure está ligada a uma instância no local do Active Directory ou o DNS por meio de uma ligação de VPN de site a site do Azure ou o ExpressRoute (isto é denominado *em vários locais* no [planejamento de máquinas virtuais do Azure e a implementação para o SAP NetWeaver][planning-guide]), é esperado que a VM estiver ingressando num domínio no local.
-Para obter mais informações sobre as considerações para esta tarefa, consulte [associar uma VM a um domínio no local (apenas Windows)][deployment-guide-4.3].
+Se a implementação do Azure está ligada a uma instância no local do Active Directory ou o DNS por meio de uma ligação de VPN de site a site do Azure ou o ExpressRoute (isto é denominado *em vários locais* no [planejamento de máquinas virtuais do Azure e a implementação para o SAP NetWeaver][planning-guide]), it is expected that the VM is joining an on-premises domain.
+For more information about considerations for this task, see [Join a VM to an on-premises domain (Windows only)][deployment-guide-4.3].

 #### <a name="configure-proxy-settings"></a>Configurar definições de proxy